HumanSignal/label-studio/docs/source/guide/converters.md

 order: 104
 ---

 Label Studio Format Converter helps you to encode labels into the format of your favorite machine learning library.

-## Examples
+It takes the resulting completions as input and produces encodes that into a specified format.

-#### JSON
+### JSON

 Running from the command line:
 ```bash